What It’s Like to Know You’ll Be on Antidepressants for Life

 She asked if I thought other people who take medication are weak.
 I shook my head immediately.
 Of course not.
 Then why did I think I was?

 The notion that people who take medication for mental illness are weak seems rooted in internalized social stigma.
 There’s still this strange divide in thinking about mental illness, where much of society seems to dismiss those illnesses as somehow less “real” than ones that are considered “physical.”
 But aren’t our brains part of our physical bodies?
-If a mental illness is making it impossible for someone to get out of bed, to walk even short distances, to eat properly, how is that not a physical ailment?
+If a mental illness is making it impossible for someone to get out of bed, to walk even short distances, and to eat properly, how is that not a physical ailment?
 It suggests an assumption that because someone’s pain isn’t visible, it’s not real.

 It’s an idea embedded within a widely shared piece in the New York Times this weekend, headlined “Many People Taking Antidepressants Discover They Cannot Quit.”
 The implicit assumption of the article seemed to be that there is something fundamentally wrong about being on medication long-term, despite the fact that for many people, depression is a chronic illness.
 (As researchers in a 2010 study wrote, “Recurrence is the rule, and about one-third of patients go on to develop chronic depression.”)
-But never once does the article mention that going off medication is a common cause of death among depression sufferers; that many people, when they start to feel better, forget how bad they felt before, forget that the feeling better came from the drugs they’re on, and stop taking them; that for many people, the alternative to the side effects of and dependency on the antidepressants or anti-anxiety medication they take is a feeling I’m fairly certain is worse than death, or death itself.
+But never once does the article mention that going off medication is a common cause of death among depression sufferers; that many people, when they start to feel better, forget how bad they felt before, forget that feeling better came from the drugs they were on, and stop taking them; or that for many people, the alternative to the side effects of and dependency on the antidepressants or anti-anxiety medication they take is a feeling I’m fairly certain is worse than death, or death itself.

 The issue of short-sighted mental-health research that the Times article raises is a real one (and was also addressed by NPR in 2010).
-That longterm studies are expensive and not in drug companies’ best interest, and that nearly all research — even research done at academic institutions — is funded by pharmaceutical companies is a fact.
+That long-term studies are expensive and not in drug companies’ best interest, and that nearly all research — even research done at academic institutions — is funded by pharmaceutical companies is a fact.
 But there are other facts: The brain is the most complex organ in our bodies, and it makes sense that we’re still at the Galileo stages of our understanding of it.
 Mental illness has only been studied seriously as a medical issue for a handful of decades; there is a ton left for doctors and researchers to learn.
 We don’t even know for certain that the problems originate in our brains, rather than elsewhere in our central nervous system, or even another system entirely.
 A 2015 study, for instance, suggested that an interplay between the gut and the brain might be “the missing link” in our understanding of depression.

 There are certainly people who can take antidepressants or anti-anxiety medication short-term.
 It’s frustrating that for those people, there are few options in terms of medication that can be discontinued without issue.
 But there are many of us who need to be medicated indefinitely, and that the default belief about medication is that it is meant to be used on a short-term basis is extremely harmful.
 It’s stigmatizing.
 It perpetuates a notion that to take medication is to somehow be weak.
 The Times article, for example, included this line: “Longterm users report in interviews a creeping unease that is hard to measure: Daily pill-popping leaves them doubting their own resilience, they say.”